gauss5930/LLM-Agora/README.md

 <p align="center"><img src="/assets/LLM-Agora.png", width='250', height='250'></p>

 # LLM Agora
-LLM Agora, is the place to debate between open-source LLMs and revise their responses!
+LLM Agora is the place to debate between open-source LLMs and revise their responses!

 The **LLM Agora** 🗣️🏦 aims to improve the quality of open-source LMs' responses through debate & revision introduced in [Improving Factuality and Reasoning in Language Models through Multiagent Debate](https://arxiv.org/abs/2305.14325).
 We would like to thank the authors of the paper for their brilliant ideas that allowed me to pursue this project.